 Sun hat.
 Like I previously mentioned, the sun here is HOT!
 For your protection and to prevent developing sunspots later, bring a hat with you to the beach and on your day of exploring!
 You’ll see these everywhere in Aruba!

 Quick Drying Towel.
-Dustin and I take these towels with us everywhere we go!
+I take these towels with me everywhere I go!
 They’re a must-have and Aruba is no exception! when you’re going to the beach or swimming multiple days throughout your trip, it’s essential to have a towel that is quick-drying so it doesn’t dampen your other clothes and even give them that disgusting mildew smell!

 Gopro camera.
 I sooooooo wish I didn’t forget to bring my Gopro during my stay here!
 I brought my entire Gopro accessory kit, but the one thing I forgot was the actual Gopro camera itself!
 That’s what happens when I stick it on the charger a few hours before my flight and then rush out the door!
 Don’t make the same mistake I did.
 You’re going to want this camera for snorkeling and diving to see an awesome shipwreck!
 So make sure to put it on your packing guide for Aruba!